Have you ever wished you could have an adorable fluffy sidekick who doubled as a bodyguard, business partner and potential main course?

 Today, as Oklahoma State University points out, there are two main strains: Pearl and White.

-The most common type of modern guinea fowl is also the most common – the helmeted guinea fowl.
-Another fact a lot of people don’t know is that guinea fowl share a genetic link to partridges, pheasants, quail, grouse, turkey and, of course, the chicken.
+The most common type of modern guinea fowl is the helmeted guinea fowl.
+Another fact a lot of people don’t know is that guinea fowl share a genetic link to partridges, pheasants, quail, grouse, turkey and of course, chicken.
 All belong to the Galliformes.

 Being an African native, guinea fowl tend to do best in warmer climates.
 Domestically, guinea fowl are most frequently found in the southern and central regions of the country.